-Grammar Matters: Exploring Grammatical Variation’s Role in Improving Fine-Tuned LLMs for Biomedical Relation Extraction
+Grammar Matters: Grammatical Templates Improve Language Model Fine-Tuning for Biomedical Relation Extraction

 Varun Tandon, Gautam Machiraju, Parag Mallick